lordemmag-devops/my-docker-app/README.md

 ## Conclusion

-This is an open source project with the link: https://roadmap.sh/projects/multiservice-docker
+This is an open source project with the link: https://roadmap.sh/projects/multiservice-docker.
+The project is further updated for blue-green deployment method: https://roadmap.sh/projects/blue-green-deployment.